Team 18: Independent team

 Ahead of the 2019 Supercars Championship, the team acquired the services of 2015 series champion Mark Winterbottom, in what became a switch of seats with Holdsworth going to Tickford Racing.
 As part of Winterbottom's arrival, the team also re-branded with backing from Stanley Black & Decker's Irwin Industrial Tools, hired new staff including team manager Steve Henderson and engineer Phil Keed and upgraded their customer relationship with Triple Eight Race Engineering.
 The changes brought an immediate upturn in results with two top-ten finishes at the Adelaide 500 before Winterbottom took the team's first pole position at the Tasmania SuperSprint.
 In 2020 the team expanded to two cars with a second REC purchased from Kelly Racing, again with backing from Stanley Black & Decker, this time from their DeWalt brand with Scott Pye recruited from Walkinshaw Andretti United.

+Following the demise of Holden, Team 18 continued with General Motors for the Gen3 era starting in 2023, with the Holden Commodore replaced by the Chevrolet Camaro.
+In 2023, Winterbottom achieved the team's first ever race victory, in Race 13 of the championship at the Darwin Triple Crown.

+David Reynolds replaced Pye in car 20 for the 2024 season, and Anton De Pasquale replaced Winterbottom in car 18 for the 2025 season.
+The team achieved their first ever podium at the Bathurst 1000 in 2025, with Reynolds and Holdsworth, who had returned to the team as a co-driver, finishing second.

+Ahead of the 2026 season, Team 18 became the homologation team for Chevrolet, following Triple Eight Race Engineering's defection to Ford.
+The team also took over the Supercheap Auto wildcard program that Triple Eight had operated in endurance races since 2021, which Craig Lowndes had been the face of, after Lowndes decided he wished to remain with Chevrolet.
+Early in the 2026 season, De Pasquale established himself as the leading Chevrolet driver, including taking pole position and winning Race 2 of the championship in the first round at Sydney Motorsport Park, and winning again in Race 19 at Hidden Valley Raceway.

 Supercars Championship drivers

 The following is a list of drivers who have driven for the team in the Supercars Championship, in order of their first appearance.
 Drivers who only drove for the team on a part-time basis are listed in italics.